benmvp/slides/2016/connect/nav-react.md

 NOTES:
 - Same BEM style CSS class names convention because eventually it'll all be merged
 - If the convention is broken you could still have collisions
+- Hopefully your global CSS was already modularized, so this transition shouldn't be tough

 /////